-1.14 Fund accounting
+1.13 Fund accounting

-Unrestricted income funds represent those resources which may be used towards meeting any of the charitable objects of the Trust at the discretion of the rustees.
+Unrestricted income funds represent those resources which may be used towards meeting any of the charitable objects of the Trust at the discretion of the Trustees.

-Restricted fixed asset funds are resources which are to be applied to specific capital purposes imposed by the Department for Education where the asset acquired or created is held for a specific purpose.
+Restricted fixed asset funds are resources which are to be applied to specific capital purposes imposed by funders where the asset acquired or created is held for a specific purpose.

-Restricted general funds comprise all other restricted funds received with restrictions imposed by the funder and include grants from the Department for Education.
+Restricted general funds comprise all other restricted funds received with restrictions imposed by the funder/donor and include grants from the Department for Education Group.

-1.15 Critical accounting estimates and areas of judgment
+1.14 Critical accounting estimates and areas of judgment